ibm-watson-data-lab/--deprecated--simple-data-pipe-connector-slack/README.md

 # Simple Data Pipe connector for slack.com

-This [Simple Data Pipe](https://developer.ibm.com/clouddataservices/simple-data-pipe/) connector has been customized for [slack.com](http://www.slack.com) access.
-Use this connector to fetch all messages from one or more slack channels.
+This connector uses [the Slack REST API](https://api.slack.com/) to fetch all messages from one or more channels and the [Simple Data Pipe SDK](https://github.com/ibm-cds-labs/simple-data-pipe-sdk) to store it in Cloudant.
+No data enrichment is performed.

+Need to load data from other sources?
+Check out the [connector repository](https://developer.ibm.com/clouddataservices/simple-data-pipe-connectors/).

 ### Pre-requisites

 ##### General
- A valid slack user id is required to use this connector.
+Verify the following:
+ * You have a valid user id for the Slack team you want the Simple Data Pipe to access.
+ * The Slack team is configured to allow application access.
+ * You are registered as a [Slack Developer](https://api.slack.com/register) to configure OAuth access for the Simple Data Pipe.

 ##### Deploy the Simple Data Pipe